fusionbox/django-argonauts/README.rst

    :target: https://travis-ci.org/fusionbox/django-argonauts

-Lightweight collection of helpers for Rest Views serving JSON.
+A lightweight collection of JSON helpers for Django.
+Includes a template filter for safely output JSON, views that encode and decode JSON, and a helper for writing simple REST views.

+A special JSON encoder is used to serialize QuerySets and objects with ``to_json`` methods.

 ------
 Filter